-And any reckless driving conviction will add two points to the driver’s California DMV record.
+Any reckless driving conviction will add two points to your California DMV record.

 8.3 What about driving under the influence (DUI)?

-A driver in California may run a red light or make an illegal turn at a red light because the motorist was driving under the influence.
+It is common to run a red light or make an illegal turn at a red light while driving under the influence.
 If so, the DUI is treated as a separate offense.

 Driving under the influence (DUI) is against the law in California.
 It’s against the law to:

 Legal defenses to a California DUI charge do exist, but a California DUI lawyer is necessary to assert the right one on your behalf.

 If you or someone you know has been cited for a violation of VC 21453 or other traffic laws, or has been injured in an accident in California, our traffic ticket attorneys invite you to contact us for a consultation.
 We have offices in Los Angeles County, San Francisco, and throughout the state.